okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/products/cad-VFW614-T-tail.md

 Configuration Validation and Early Design Concept.
 The prototype VFW-614 aircraft were drawn to validate the feasibility of the over-wing engine configuration and short-field performance goals.

-## Key Characteristics
+Key Characteristics:

-Early fuselage configuration with development instrumentation.
-Initial wing geometry prior to later refinements.
-Prototype-specific T-tail and pylon shaping.
-Structural accommodations for test equipment.
-Flight-test oriented systems layout
+- Early fuselage configuration with development instrumentation.
+- Initial wing geometry prior to later refinements.
+- Prototype-specific T-tail and pylon shaping proposal.
+- Structural accommodations for test equipment.
+- Flight-test oriented systems layout proposal.

 ## CAD Notes

-The prototype model preserves early-stage geometry, highlighting differences from later production aircraft.
-These include T-tail transitions, nacelle integration details, and fuselage proportions that were refined during certification.
+- The prototype model preserves early-stage geometry, highlighting differences from later production aircraft.
+- These include T-tail transitions, nacelle integration details, and fuselage proportions that were refined during certification.

 This variant is particularly useful for studying configuration risk mitigation and early aerodynamic decision-making.